qgis/QGIS-Documentation/source/docs/user_manual/style_library/label_settings.rst

    Text settings - Shadow tab

-To add a shadow below the text, enable the |labelshadow| :guilabel:`Shadow` tab and activate the |checkbox| :guilabel:`Draw drop shadow`.
+To add a shadow to the text, enable the |labelshadow| :guilabel:`Shadow` tab and activate the |checkbox| :guilabel:`Draw drop shadow`.
 Then you can:

 * Indicate the item used to generate the shadow with :guilabel:`Draw under`.